 Fewer collections launched

 The standard number for collections per year in the fashion industry is 4-12, but now there are only about 2 collections per year.
-Many mid-season collections are brought to refresh offerings at stores, etc. but from the inability to produce products to need to save money and shift money elsewhere, offerings are being brought back to the spring/summer and fall/winter collections.
+Many mid-season collections are brought to refresh offerings at stores, etc. but from the inability to produce products to needing to save money and shift money elsewhere, offerings are being brought back to the spring/summer and fall/winter collections.

 The future of fashion is a bit unknown as the world is going through a big period of change, and we will all see what changes stay and what changes will not.